7Block Labs

 npx oz-upgrades validate --build-info ./out/build-info --contracts src/**/*.sol

-Why auditors like this: it codifies storage rules (7201) and proves you actually run the same validation they will. (eips.ethereum.org)
+Why auditors dig this: it lays down the storage rules (7201) and shows that you’re doing the same validation they will be doing.
+Check it out here: (eips.ethereum.org)

 B. ERC‑6909 “minimal multi‑token” instead of ERC‑1155